 An applicant whose first language is not English or who has not been educated wholly or mainly in the medium of English will be expected to reach, before commencing the programme, a suitable minimum level of competence in the English language.
 It is essential that a student is able to understand and to communicate in both written and spoken English to a sufficient standard to fully engage with the programme.
-The minimum English Language requirements for entry to the MEng is IELTS (or recognised equivalent) of 6.5 overall with at least 6.5 in both Speaking and Writing.
+The minimum English Language requirements for entry to the programme is IELTS (or recognised equivalent) of 7.0 overall with at least 6.5 in both Speaking and Writingall components.

-An applicant who is unable to evidence the minimum standard through one of the above qualifications or an equivalent will be required to undertake relevant study and assessment before admission to the MEng.
+An applicant who is unable to evidence the minimum standard through one of the above qualifications or an equivalent will be required to undertake relevant study and assessment before admission to the programme.

-Full details are provided in NMITE's Admissions Policy.
+Full details will be provided in NMITE's Admissions Policy.